 Have Buyers and Sellers Adjusted to the Pandemic?

 As business slowly reopens, and Americans learn to control and live with the deadly Corona Virus from China, the housing market is the first thought of many buyers and homeowners this summer.
-Many want to leave where they currently live.
+Many want to leave where they currently reside.

 And while many homeowners aren’t willing to give up their homes just yet due to the fact there is nowhere for them to move to, and listings are down year over year, the price they might receive this year and next is rising.
 Each state has its own situation, including California where home prices are floundering.
-But the signals are clear, nationally home prices are beginning to rise faster.
+But the signals are clear, home prices are beginning to rise faster.